On a Clear Day (film): Plot

 The story is set in Glasgow, Scotland near the banks of the River Clyde.
 After completing the construction of the ship RFA Mounts Bay, Frank Redmond (played by Peter Mullan) and a few of his co-workers are laid off from the shipyards after 36 years service.
 This, along with his grief still suffered over the drowning of one of his sons many years ago, plummets Frank into a deep depression.
 He gets on well with his wife, Joan (Brenda Blethyn), but their relationship is distant.
+Joan is studying to become a bus driver; an arrangement which she initially keeps a secret from her husband.
 His other son, Rob (Jamie Sives), is a devoted house husband who looks after his twin sons, while his wife, Angela (Jodhi May) works full-time at the local Jobcentre.
 Rob has a troubled relationship with his father, feeling the guilt of being the 'surviving' son.

 After a violent panic attack, Frank realizes that he needs some focus in his life, and, after a booze cruise along the English Channel, decides to focus his efforts on swimming across it.
 Frank trains with the help of friend and local chip shop owner Chan (Benedict Wong) and former co-workers Danny (Billy Boyd), Eddie (Sean McGinley) and Norman (Ron Cook) until he feels he is fit and ready for the attempt.
 A successful crossing alleviates the family tensions.

 Filming locations

+The majority of the film was shot in Glasgow.
 The production visited Kent to shoot at the foot of the White Cliffs of Dover where Frank starts his swim of the English Channel and the famous cliffs can also be seen in the background throughout his challenge.
 The Port of Dover was used for the scenes where Frank’s family and friends race to meet him in France at the end of his swim.